JarrenLong/MarkDoc/README.md

 * PHP v5.2 or newer

 ## Installing MarkDoc
-### Using the installer package
-1. Download the MarkDoc package at [https://www.booksnbytes.net/markdoc](https://www.booksnbytes.net/markdoc).
+1. Download the MarkDoc package at [https://markdoc.booksnbytes.net/download](https://markdoc.booksnbytes.net/download).
 MarkDoc is packaged as both .zip and .tar.gz archives, use whichever one you prefer.
 2. Upload the archive to your web server using FTP/SFTP.
 3. Extract the contents of the archive to the directory where you will host your website from.
 4. Configure Apache with a new site (point it at the directory where the MarkDoc files live), and enable the site.
 5. Open a web browser, and navigate to the URL where your MarkDoc site is configured, you should see this readme!

-### Using the install script
-On Linux webservers, you can [download and run the following script](https://www.booksnbytes.net/markdoc/install-markdoc.sh) to automatically install and configure a MarkDoc installation.
-Be sure to take a look at the script before you execute it (NEVER run a script unless you know what it does!
-That's just not a safe thing to do).
-This script will perform the same steps as you would by using the installer package.

 ## Upload your Markdown Files
 Once your new MarkDoc site is installed, you will be ready to start adding pages to it.
 Using a FTP/SFTP client, start uploading your Markdown documents to your website.
 If you have your documents nested in folders/directories, that's OK!
 MarkDoc will be able to find them.
 Keep in mind that the location of your markdown files will determine the URL used to view them in the website.